Face masks during the COVID-19 pandemic: Politics

-Although authorities, especially in Asia, have been recommending people to wear face masks in public, in many other parts of the world, conflicting advice has caused much confusion among the general population.
+Although authorities, especially in Asia, recommended people to wear face masks in public, in many other parts of the world, conflicting advice caused much confusion among the general population.
 Several governments and institutions, such as in the United States, initially dismissed the use of face masks by the general population, often with misleading or incomplete information about the usefulness of masks.
 Commentators have attributed the anti-mask messaging to efforts to manage the mask shortages, as governments did not act quickly enough, remarking that the claims go beyond the science or were simply lies.
 On 12 June 2020, Anthony Fauci, a key member of the White House coronavirus task force, confirmed that the American public were not told to wear masks from the beginning due to the shortages of masks and explained that masks do actually work.

 In the United States, public masking has become a political issue, as opponents argue that it inhibits personal freedom and proponents emphasize the importance of masks for public health.
 Some people may see it as a political statement.
 Party affiliation partly determined how likely people were to embrace the wearing of masks in public.
 Democrats were more likely to wear masks than Republicans.
 Masks have become an aspect of the culture war that has emerged over the course of the pandemic.
 Commentators argue that the resistance against masks partly stems from the confusing and mixed messaging about masking.

 Matthew Facciani, a sociologist at Vanderbilt University, says the uncertainty from health experts during the early days of the pandemic paved the way for political leaders to become a prominent source of guidance and clarity.
 He argues that once mask-wearing became informed by political beliefs, it is difficult to correct due to the motivation to protect one's identity in relation to a political group and the reinforcement from political echo chambers, no matter that scientists began to better understand the severity of the virus and the evidence in favor for mask wearing became clearer.
 Moreover, how people observe the masking rules seems to be different across countries and these differences may be attributed to cultural or management factors.

 In April 2020, health officials from Taiwan's Central Epidemic Command Center (CECC) pushed back on school bullying of boys in pink face masks.
 The CECC officials and Minister of Health and Welfare Chen Shih-chung wore pink masks to challenge gender norms at a press conference, while various government agencies demonstrated solidarity by changing the colors on their Facebook pages to pink.
 The minister later tweeted "Pink is for everyone and no color is exclusive for girls or boys.
 Gender Equality lies at the heart of Taiwan values."
 The press conference was held amid reports that male students were too embarrassed to wear their pink face masks, jeopardizing their safety and the safety of others in the face of COVID-19.